The Family Nurse Practitioner (FNP) provides comprehensive primary healthcare services to individuals from infancy

 - Successful completion of a 3 semester hour or 4 quarter hour undergraduate level Statistics course.

 Submission of all application documentation required by the Graduate School at the home campus to which the student is referred.

-Additional information can be found at the ETSU College of Nursing MSN home page, or by contacting us using the form below.
+Additional information can be found on the ETSU College of Nursing MSN website, or by contacting us using the form below.

 Tuition, Fee, and Financial Assistance